mhaid/rc-car_autonomous/README.md

 ```
 (rc_car) C:\rc-car\computer\models\research\object_detection\images>python resize.py
 ```
-After the script finished, you should see a change in width, heiht and size of the files.
+After the script finished, you should see a change in width, height and size of the files.
 Complete this step by moving 20% of the images into the test folder.
 It's best to choose those randomly, because the object classifier should learn to recognize the images across multiple backgrounds and positions of the sign.

 ##### 4d Label images

 To label your test and train images, I suggest to use ['LabelImg'](https://github.com/tzutalin/labelImg) by [tzutalin](https://github.com/tzutalin).
 Click [here](https://tzutalin.github.io/labelImg/) to get directly to the download page.
-After download and installation, open LabelImg, choose the right directory and start drawing the bounding boxes arount the objects.
+After download and installation, open LabelImg, choose the right directory and start drawing the bounding boxes around the objects.

-Note: To fasten up the process, activate 'autosave' under the 'edit'-menu entry on the top left of the program.
+Note: To fasten up the process, activate 'auto save' under the 'edit'-menu entry on the top left of the program.
 Also you can create a new rectangle by pressing 'w' and navigate by with 'a' and 'd'.

 Finally check if all the bounding boxes meet the minimum size by running the 'checkSize.py' script:
 ```